interfacevisionblog/interfacevisionblog.github.com/_posts/2014-01-13-example-window-move.md

 ## Next Step

-The next step will be to allow us to re-use parts of a configuration.
+The [next step]({% post_url 2014-01-14-example-shared-configuration %}) allows us to 're-use' parts of a configuration.

 The [prior step]({% post_url 2014-01-04-example-events-basic %}) was to create a configurable event system.